Arquisoft/dechat_en2a/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+### Docker

+Run `docker build --rm -f "Dockerfile" -t dechat_en2a:latest .` to build the container with tag "dechat_en2a:latest".

+Run `docker run --rm -d -p 81:81 dechat_en2a:latest` to run in the address configured by docker.

+Run `docker tag tag1 tag2` to change the name of the tag

+To upload it on https://hub.docker.com/ :

+* Enter `docker login` and introduce your credentials.

+* Run `docker push nametag` to push it to the docker repository.

 ### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).